ian-pvd/ian-pvd.github.io/_posts/2019-11-14-casting-php-variable-types.md

 }
 $has_style = pvd_get_style(); // $has_style = "style"

-// Strict check to see if any style value was returned: if ( (bool) $has_style === true ) {
+// Strict check to see if a style value was returned: if ( (bool) $has_style === true ) {
   // Style returned.
 }